 With a high market share, Shire is believed to generate about 40% of its net profit from the field.

-With corporate Japan's executive compensation practices in the spotlight since the arrest of now-former Nissan Motor Chairman Carlos Ghosn, the highly paid Weber faced shareholder questions on corporate governance at this week's meeting.
-Takeda has "very solid governance" even from a global standpoint, the CEO said.
+With corporate Japan's executive compensation practices in the spotlight since the arrest of now-former Nissan Motor Chairman Carlos Ghosn, the highly paid Weber faced shareholder questions on corporate governance at the meeting on Dec.
+5. Takeda has "very solid governance" even from a global standpoint, the CEO said.

 Eight of Takeda's 12 board members are external directors, and the company plans to add three more outside directors from Shire, bringing the total to 11 out of 15.